-Specialists from the Krylov State Research Centre (KSRC), with the assistance of TotalZed LLC and the Vympel Shipyard, used additive technologies (a method of creating three-dimensional objects by adding material layer by layer) to create Russia's first 3D yacht model.
-This was reported by the KSRC press service.
+Specialists from the Krylov State Research Center (KGNTs), with the assistance of TotalZed LLC and the Vympel Shipyard, used additive technologies (a method of creating three-dimensional objects by adding material layer by layer) to create the first 3D yacht model in Russia.
+This was reported by the KGNTs press service.

-The test model was the Ореn-800 sports yacht of the Еlf-800 project, with a length of 8 meters and a width of 2.55 meters.
-The vessel was developed by KSRC specialists Andrey Kosorotov and Mikhail Mataruev.
+The test model was the Ореn-800 sports yacht of the Еlf-800 project, its length is 8 meters, width is 2.55 meters.
+The vessel was developed by KGNTs specialists Andrey Kosorotov and Mikhail Mataruev.

-In the second stage, specialists equipped the 3D printer with a screw-type printing head developed by TotalZed LLC.
-The new element made it possible to increase printing speed and reduce material consumption.
+At the second stage, the specialists equipped the 3D printer with a screw-type printing head developed by TotalZed LLC.
+The new element made it possible to increase the printing speed and reduce material consumption.
 This was achieved by printing at an angle of 45% and excluding supporting structures from the yacht hull model.

-After scientific and experimental development, the yacht model was optimized for 3D printing.
-The creation process proceeded smoothly, lasting three days, and this time is planned to be reduced to 1 day.
+After scientific and experimental study, the yacht model was optimized for 3D printing.
+The creation process proceeded smoothly, within three days, this time is planned to be reduced to 1 day.

 Enterprise specialists emphasized that they plan to further develop and use additive technologies for the serial production of marine equipment and drones.